containers/containertoolbx.org/doc.md

 **Toolbx** has built-in support for images corresponding to different operating system [distributions](/distros).
 It's also possible to create custom Toolbx images, and use them with the `image` [command line](https://github.com/containers/toolbox/blob/main/doc/toolbox-create.1.md) and [configuration file](https://github.com/containers/toolbox/blob/main/doc/toolbox.conf.5.md) options.

+All Toolbx images should satisfy the requirements listed below.

 ### From a Containerfile

 One way of creating a custom Toolbx image is to define its contents in a [Containerfile](https://github.com/containers/common/blob/main/docs/Containerfile.5.md) and then use `podman build --squash` to build the image.

-The easiest option is to base the custom image on one of the built-in images.
+The easiest is to base the custom image on one of the built-in images, instead of any OCI image or starting from scratch.

 Here's a Containerfile for a custom image that adds [Emacs](https://www.gnu.org/software/emacs/), [GCC](https://gcc.gnu.org/) and [GDB](https://www.sourceware.org/gdb/) to the built-in `fedora-toolbox:{{ page.fedora-version }}` image available from `registry.fedoraproject.org`.